 According to the Department of Health’s Emergency Order, on November 29, 2025, a woman received a 90-minute massage performed by Atkinson while working at Praha Spa and Salt in Naples, Florida.

 During the massage, Atkinson allegedly placed a towel over the client’s eyes.
-While massaging her legs, he is accused of moving his hand toward the client’s vaginal area and digitally penetrating her vagina.
-The client initially believed the contact may have been accidental.
-However, according to the Order, Atkinson allegedly digitally penetrated her a second time, indicating the conduct was intentional.
+While massaging her legs, he is accused of moving his hand toward the client’s vaginal area and briefly penetrated her vagina.
+The client initially believed the contact may have been accidental due to the spill of massage oil.
+However, according to the Order, Atkinson allegedly digitally penetrated her a second time, indicating to the client that the conduct was intentional.

 The Department further alleges that Atkinson then placed his mouth and/or tongue on the client’s vagina.
 The client told Atkinson, "No, stop," and removed the towel from her eyes.
 Atkinson reportedly backed away, apologized, and left the room.
-The woman noticed that Atkinson went 20 minutes over the allotted time.
+The woman told the Health Department that Atkinson went 20 minutes over the allotted time.
 The client later reported the incident to the Collier County Sheriff's Office.

-The emergency suspension followed a previous administrative complaint filed in 2023 by the Florida Department of Health involving a separate client, who also reported sexual misconduct during a massage at Praha Spa and Salt.
+The December 2025 emergency suspension is not the first time Atkinson has faced misconduct complaints.
+The Florida Department of Health filed an Administrative Complaint against Atkinson in September 2023.
+That complaint involved a client who reported sexual misconduct during a massage at Praha Spa and Salt.

 According to that complaint, during a massage session on or about January 26, 2023, Atkinson allegedly: